BurkovBA/BurkovBA.github.io/content/blog/2021-07-01-1/index.md

 \end{pmatrix}
 $

-It is obvious that the rank of matrix
+If you choose the latter way, it becomes obvious that the rank of matrix
 $
 \begin{pmatrix}
 a_1 b_1 & a_1 b_2 & a_1 b_3 \\